Skip to content

 Temperature difference between urban and rural areas

-Surface temperature difference on dark rooftops vs green roofs
+Surface temperature difference on dark rooftops versus green roofs

 60%